microsoft/vscode-docs/docs/getstarted/settings.md

   // Note that there can still be cases where this setting is ignored (e.g. when using the -new-window or -reuse-window command line option).
   //  - on: Files will open in a new window.
   //  - off: Files will open in the window with the files' folder open or the last active window.
-  //  - default: Files will open in a new window unless picked from within the application (e.g. via the File menu).
+  //  - default: Files will open in the window with the files' folder open or the last active window unless opened via the Dock or from Finder.
   "window.openFilesInNewWindow": "off",

   // Controls whether folders should open in a new window or replace the last active window.